arorarshi/BIRSBIO2020.scNMTseq.MOSAIC/README.md

 As a  part of BIRSBIO 2020 Hackathon, MOSAIC was run on [scNMTseq data](https://www.nature.com/articles/s41467-018-03149-4)

-To see the analysis check out the article -
-*

-Top 5000 features, and how to run MOSAIC are briefly explained here -
-*

 For more details about MOSAIC see - [MOSAIC GitHub Repo](https://github.com/arorarshi/MOSAIC).

 # What is MOSAIC and how did we address the hackathon challeneges?